LOWER-LID BLEPHAROPLASTY (EYELID SURGERY)

 What Is Lower Eyelid Surgery, and Why Choose Our St. Louis Practice?

 West County Plastic Surgeons performs lower-lid blepharoplasty (eyelid surgery) for St. Louis patients, removing excess skin, muscle and fat deposits that can create bags, puffiness, dark circles, wrinkles or an overall tired appearance.
 This procedure can also tighten and reposition the eyelid or create a smooth, well-contoured transition between the bottom eyelid and the midface.
 During the procedure, a small incision is created along the lower eyelids, either inside each lid or outside along the lash line, to provide access to the area below each eye.
-From there, your surgeon will remove fat deposits, bulging muscle tissue or excess skin to refresh and rejuvenate your eyes.
+From there, your surgeon will remove and reposition fat deposits, bulging muscle tissue or excess skin to refresh and rejuvenate your eyes.
+This procedure is often combined with fat grafting or fat transfer to the lower eyelid as well.

 At the Washington University School of Medicine, our board-certified plastic surgeons Dr. Terry Myckatyn and Dr. Marissa Tenenbaum stay abreast of cutting-edge techniques and technologies in plastic surgery so that they can deliver the very best medical care to their patients.
 They have successfully performed thousands of blepharoplasty procedures, and they are proud of the number of satisfied patients they have treated.
 They understand that a positive outcome from this procedure can help you look as young and well rested on the outside as you feel on the inside.